welteki/docs.actuated.dev/docs/faq.md

 If you need to build a container, in a container, on a Kubernetes node offers little isolation or security boundary.

-Actuated users get full access to root, and can run `docker build` without any tricks or having to lose access to `sudo`.
-That's the same experience you get from a hosted runner by GitHub, but it'll probably be faster.
+What if ARC is configured to use "rootless" containers?
+With a rootless container, you lose access to "root" and `sudo`, both of which are essential in any kind of CI job.
+Actuated users get full access to root, and can run `docker build` without any tricks or losing access to `sudo`.
+That's the same experience you get from a hosted runner by GitHub, but it's faster because it's on your own hardware.

 You can even run minikube, KinD, K3s and OpenShift with actuated without any changes.